Book course button for online food safety training Find out more button linking to HSEDocs online training courses

 6. Establish a Corrective Plan - Based on your monitoring of the CCP.
 If something goes wrong, how can you rectify the issue?

-7. Record Keeping - Are you keeping records of both good and bad practices in HACCP for you and HSE purposes?
+7. Record Keeping—Are you keeping records of both good and bad practices in HACCP for your and HSE purposes?

 What Hazards Apply to HACCP?

-Hazards in food production, preparation, storage, and handling are typically considered harmful to a food product, making it unsafe to eat.
-These hazards can be categorised into three easy-to-remember categories and will cover every aspect of food contamination.
+Food production, preparation, storage, and handling hazards are typically considered harmful to a food product, making it unsafe to eat.
+These hazards can be categorised into three easy-to-remember categories, covering every aspect of food contamination.
 They include:

 Microbiological

 Microbiological contamination poses a hazard as bacterial growth on food leaves behind pathogens which are harmful when consumed.
-Considerations regarding microbial contamination of food typically focus on incorrect storage and temperature of food after it has cooled.
+Considerations regarding microbial contamination of food typically focus on incorrect storage and food temperature after it has cooled.

 The UK government provides a pack for small businesses, known as ‘Safer food, better business’, which outlines the key steps for correct storage and temperature management.
-This will be issued by the Food Standards Agency (FSA) and should be obtained up to 28 days before your business begins trading.
+The Food Standards Agency (FSA) issues this pack, which should be obtained up to 28 days before your business begins trading.

 Correct management of bacterial contamination is both the responsibility of the management and the person handling the food.
 These risks can be limited by;